abb1273/Recipes-Good-for-Your-Soul-and-Purse/README.md

 ![Recipes Good For Your Soul And Purse](images/colourscheme.png)

-The colour scheme for this website is warm and bright colours, they were found on the [Coolors] website(https://coolors.co)
+The colour scheme for this website is warm and bright colours, they were found on [Coolors](https://coolors.co)

 ### Typography